-Christopher Martin joined Chambers, as a Tenant, in October 2009 following the successful completion of his 12 month pupillage.
+Christopher Martin joined Chambers as a Tenant, in October 2009 following the successful completion of his 12 month pupillage.

 Christopher has been instructed to appear in the Court of Appeal (including the Court Martial Appeal Court) on several occasions and is adept at drafting the necessary advices on appeal in relation to both conviction and sentence.
-Additionally, Christopher has also been instructed to represent servicemen in respect of Appeals.

 Christopher is often instructed to conduct confiscation hearings in the Crown Court as both defence and prosecution council.
 In the main this follows from Christopher’s own trials.